Driving around America in an RV is one of the most American things you can possibly do. But how much does it actually cost to travel America in an RV?

 Update: The only cost not calculated into this mix was the cost of the RV we bought for the actual road trip.
 A few comments below asked for more details about the RV so I wanted to include that here.

 The cost of our RV was $11,500.
-It was a 1994 Leprechaun Coachmen that we renovated and eventually named Franklin (because he was slow as …well, a turtle).
+It was a 1994 Leprechaun Coachmen that we renovated and eventually named Franklin.
 At the end of 2015 we actually sold our 94′ motorhome for $9,700 and upgraded to a 2016 Winnebago Brave.